 In 2009, the Company was notified by the U.S. Department of Energy that it was selected to receive up to \$62.8 million of matching funds from a cost-share grant program funded by the American Recovery and Reinvestment Act for the development of hybrid-propulsion system manufacturing capacity in the U.S. (the "Grant Program").
-All applicable costs associated with the Grant Program have been charged to Engineering - research and development while the Government's matching reimbursement is recorded to Other (expense) income, net in the Condensed Consolidated Statements of Operations.
-Since inception of the Grant Program, the Company has recorded \$25.6 million of reimbursable expenses to Other (expense) income, net in the Condensed Consolidated Statements of Operations.
+All applicable costs associated with the Grant Program have been charged to Engineering - research and development while the Government's matching reimbursement is recorded to Other income, net in the Condensed Consolidated Statements of Operations.

-For the three months ended September 30, 2011 and 2010, the Company has recorded \$2.0 million and \$0.4 million, respectively as a reduction of the basis of capital assets purchased under the Grant Program.
-For the nine months ended September 30, 2011 and 2010, the Company has recorded \$3.0 million and \$0.8 million, respectively as a reduction of the basis of capital assets purchased under the Grant Program.
-As of September 30, 2011, the Company has placed approximately \$1.5 million of assets in service under the Grant Program, resulting in related depreciation of \$0.1 million for the nine months ended September 30, 2011.
+For the three months ended March 31, 2011 and 2010, the Company recorded \$3.7 million and \$2.8 million of reimbursement of allowable expense to Other income, net under the Grant Program in the Condensed Consolidated Statements of Operations, respectively.
+Since inception of the Grant Program, the Company has recorded \$17.5 million of reimbursable expenses to Other income, net in the Condensed Consolidated Statements of Operations.
+For the three months ended March 31, 2011 and 2010, the Company also recorded \$0.9 million and \$0.0 million, respectively as a reduction of the basis of capital assets purchased under the Grant Program; however, no depreciation has been recorded as these assets have not yet been placed in service.